Under the General Data Protection Regulation (GDPR), individuals have the right to obtain:

 An application for access to health records may be made in any of the circumstances explained below.
 This policy does not apply to requests to access records of deceased patients, as the GDPR does not apply to the data of deceased patients.

-To review our full policy please read Practice Subject Access Request Policy
+To review our full policy, please click here for the Practice Subject Access Request Policy (PDF, 830KB)